catamphetamine/react-phone-number-input/README.md

 ## CSS

+The styles for this component are in the [`style.css`](https://github.com/catamphetamine/react-phone-number-input/blob/master/style.css) file.
+CSS class names start with `.PhoneInput`, and for `:focus` state there's `.PhoneInput--focus` CSS class name.

 The stylesheet uses [native CSS variables](https://medium.freecodecamp.org/learn-css-variables-in-5-minutes-80cf63b4025d) for easier styling.
 Native CSS variables work in all modern browsers, but older ones like Internet Explorer [wont't support them](https://caniuse.com/#search=var).
 For compatibility with such older browsers one can use a CSS transformer like [PostCSS](http://postcss.org/) with a "CSS custom properties" plugin like [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties).

 #### When using Webpack

-Including styles on a page is simple:
+When using Webpack, include the stylesheet on a page via `import`:

 ```js
 import 'react-phone-number-input/style.css'